zoyasarow/Javascript-Foundations-Quiz/README.md

   * Keeps track of points earned and has a scorecard/score keeper
   * Prompts for quiz taker to submit name and record score at the end
   * Has a "reset' button option to try again!
+  * Because correct or incorrect answer messaging is set with an alert method, you cannot see it in the screen recording below- but it   is there!